 We’ve had a lot of rain up here lately.
 A LOT of rain.
 I was out puttering around the yard this week and I noticed the rainwater slowly dripping through my raised fire pit and the wood coals it was full of.
 Drip drip drip…… into a puddle below.

 That got me thinking, is that some kind of charcoal filter happening there?
 What is the difference between a pile of wood charcoal and an activated charcoal filter?
 Can I make an activated charcoal filter to filter water through for drinking?

-The first thing I learned when I started searching the answers to those questions, is that activated charcoal is in no way the same as burnt wood.
+The first thing I learned when I started searching for the answers to those questions, is that activated charcoal is in no way the same as a burnt wood.
 Activated charcoal is charcoal that has been treated with oxygen to open up millions of tiny pores between the carbon atoms.
 It’s a specialized manufacturing process, requiring temperatures in the 1000 degree F range.
-(Or really dangerous chemicals and temperatures in the 600 degree range.)
+(Or really dangerous chemicals and temperatures in the 600-degree range.)

 Well, shoot.
 There went my whole DIY activated charcoal plans.
 What can I still do?
 Make charcoal?
 I’m quite the pyro, I burn a fair bit of wood.
 How far will that get me towards a water filter?

 It turns out, that regular charcoal was used for water filtering for a long time before we figured out No products found..
-In its natural state it contains the atoms that neutralize odors and filter water.
+In its natural state, it contains the atoms that neutralize odors and filter water.
 Activated charcoal just has those atoms in larger quantities.
 (For those interested in such things, apparently activated charcoal made from coconut shells is better than that made from wood.)

 So regular charred wood will work.
 Just not as well.
 You can increase the amount of regular charcoal, or increase the contact time of the water to charcoal to make up for the lesser effectiveness.
 And remember, there are specific ways to make good charcoal.
 Check this out.